vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 10: Metrics and ROI**

 You can’t manage what you don’t measure.
-This chapter defines metrics that matter—usage, engagement, satisfaction—and how to link them to business impact.
+This chapter defines metrics that matter usage, engagement, satisfaction and how to link them to business impact.

 #### **Chapter 11: Org Structure and Team Design**